Sokaogon Chippewa Community

 The Sokaogon Chippewa Community Mole Lake Band of Lake Superior Chippewa is located in the Town of Nashville, in Forest County, Wisconsin.
 The reservation is southwest of the city of Crandon.

 The Mole Lake Indian Reservation is 4,904.2 acres in size, and includes land around Rice Lake, Bishop Lake and Mole Lake.
-About 500 Tribal Members live on the reservation, while an additional 1,000 Members live off the reservation.

 The Sokaogon Chippewa Community continues to harvest wild rice and spear fish in traditional ways and exercise their treaty rights.